dutchgrit/afascli/README.md

 ## Prerequisites

-You need to have the [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core) installed.
+You need to have the [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core) installed to use this tool.

+> The generated code, along with the `DutchGrit.AfasClient` library, is .NET Standard 2.0.

 ## Installation